zegervdv/qmk_firmware/keyboards/nuphy/air75_v2/ansi/customizations.md

   - Deep Sleep (NRF off, MCU off, LED off) - lowest power consumption.
 This is the default.
   - Light Sleep (NRF off, LED off) - no real reason to use this, but might wake up quicker.
   - No Sleep - for those that want their board to always be on...
+- Keyboard will never go to deep sleep in USB mode.
+This seems to cause issues on wake and I don't have a solution.
+I'm expecting that the device is powered and if it's not the keyboard would reset anyway.

 ## Fixes